junxit/us-congress-bills-113/metadata.md

 - 2013-02-06 — Introduced in House
 - 2013-02-06 — Introduced in House
 - 2013-02-06 — Referred to the House Committee on Natural Resources.
+- 2013-02-21 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2013-06-06 — Subcommittee Hearings Held.
+- 2013-10-30 — Committee Consideration and Mark-up Session Held.
+- 2013-10-30 — Ordered to be Reported by Voice Vote.
+- 2013-10-30 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2013-12-16 — Placed on the Union Calendar, Calendar No. 216.
+- 2013-12-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-298.
+- 2013-12-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-298.